 Tools That Support Both

-Atlas takes an AI-powered approach to both methods, pload your sources, and Atlas automatically generates a mind map, essentially a visual map of your materials with AI-identified relationships.
+Atlas reading notes workspace takes an AI-powered approach to both methods, pload your sources, and Atlas automatically generates a mind map, a visual map of your materials with AI-identified relationships.
 You can also explore hierarchical views of individual topics, giving you mind-map-style overviews when you need them.

 The advantage: you don't have to build these maps manually.
 Atlas extracts concepts and connections from your sources, giving you a visual starting point that you'd otherwise spend hours creating.
 For more on AI-powered approaches, see our guide to creating mind maps from sources or explore AI mind map generators for more options.